Table of Contents

 Diet & Supplements for Children (18 months to 12 years old)

-Children love Bee’s Egg Drink for breakfast and it’s a great way to start them on butter and coconut oil because the amounts can be adjusted, i.e. 1 egg to 1/4 teaspoon each of coconut oil and butter, plus cinnamon and nutmeg to taste, with enough hot water to make 1 cup.
+Children love Bee’s Egg Drink for breakfast and it is a great way to start them on butter and coconut oil because the amounts can be adjusted, i.e. 1 egg to 1/4 teaspoon each of coconut oil and butter, plus cinnamon and nutmeg to taste, with enough hot water to make 1 cup.

 Cod liver oil and butter oil contain important nutrients for children.
 Dr. Weston A. Price gave school age children 1/2 teaspoon of high vitamin cod liver oil and 1/2 teaspoon of butter oil mixed together per day.
+Butter oil is available at Dr. Ron’s Ultra Pure and Green Pastures.
+Children over 18 months old can start on 20 drops twice a day, gradually increased to 1/2 teaspoon per day.

 Coconut Oil: Children can take coconut oil along with the diet just like adults do.
 Start children with 1/2 teaspoon each of coconut oil and butter 2 times a day, and gradually increase the amount every 5 days by 1/4 teaspoon per day up to 1 1/2 tablespoon per day of coconut oil, and as much butter as they want (each tablespoon contains 3 teaspoons).
 Coconut oil can be rubbed into the skin and applied frequently to any rashes and other skin problems.